nebrasjemel/react-native-image-crop-picker/README.md

 This fork adds PDF selection to react-native-image-crop-picker for a specfic use case I need.
+For now ther addition only works on Android, iOS coming soon with the iOS fix of the Flouci app

 # react-native-image-crop-picker